 - 1. If no place is available upon enrolment then the family will be placed on the waiting list. - 2.
-Parents are to receive a letter confirming that their child is on the waiting list or contacted by telephone\Kidsoft text message and that the parent will be contacted should a vacancy become available.
-All correspondence made with the family is to be recorded on the families waiting list form ie:date and noted communication. - 3.
-Waiting lists shall be reviewed on a quarterly basis or earlier if needed.
+Parents will be notified regular during the year during about their application.
+Either by phone call, email or Kidsoft text messaging service.
+All correspondence will be placed on the bottom of their application form for reference. - 3.
 Parents shall be contacted in writing or by phone, requesting that they confirm by a certain date that care is still required.
 Should the parent fail to contact TCC and confirm that care is still required by the date requested and then their child/ren shall be removed from the waiting list. - 4.
 When a vacancy occurs at the Centre a place will be offered to the first child on the waiting list according to: - Priority of access guidelines. - The date of application when the waiting list form was submitted. - 5.
-If a parent does not wish to take up the offer of a place for their child it shall be offered to the next person on the list. - 1.
+If a parent does not wish to take up the offer of a place for their child it shall be offered to the next person on the list. - 6.
 A parent may elect to use an offered place by starting their child earlier or have it held for a short period.
-If a parent chooses not to take up the place it shall be offered to the next person on the list. - 2.
+If a parent chooses not to take up the place it shall be offered to the next person on the list. - 7.
 Consideration for places will always be given to TCC existing families before Management reflects on the TCC Community waiting list.
 This is to ensure existing family's siblings are enrolled into TCC to meet current existing family needs.

-Source: Tatura Children's Centre Committee of Management Manual 2021- 1/1/21 Revised Ian 2024
+Source: Tatura Children's Centre Committee of Management Manual 2024-9/7/24